 The school & college maintain strong links with the local community, including the use of the leisure centre, adult education centres and various social clubs.
-Over 22 places of work are used for College Work Experience.

-Students from St Joseph's may also attend the local comprehensive school on a part-time basis, with support.
-Post 16 students in Year 13 attend Adult Education classes and, if applicable, link courses at local FE colleges such as Guildford College and St Peter's Catholic School, Guildford.
+Students from St Joseph's may also attend the local academy on a part-time basis, with support.
+Post 16 students in Year 13 attend other establishments if applicable, to support transition on to future placements.